 March Break Reimbursement Fund - FAQ's

-The Ministry of Children, Community and Social Services supports March break programs for children and youth with Autism Spectrum Disorders through more regionally based programs.
-Families should check with MCSS Regional Offices for further information regarding other March break program supports funded by the Government of Ontario.
+The Ministry of Children, Community and Social Services is continuing to support March Break programs for children and youth with Autism Spectrum Disorders through more regionally based programs.
+Families should check with MCSS Regional Offices for further information regarding other March Break program supports funded by the Government of Ontario.
 For information about Regional Offices, click here.

 1. Do I need to re-submit the proof of diagnosis if I have previously applied for funds?